mariapatni/FoundationPose-plus-plus/README.md

 --mask_visualization_path $PROJECT_ROOT/mask_visualization \
 --bbox_visualization_path $PROJECT_ROOT/bbox_visualization \
 --pose_visualization_path $PROJECT_ROOT/pose_visualization \
---activate_2d_tracker True \
+--activate_2d_tracker \
---activate_kalman_filter True
+--activate_kalman_filter \
+--apply_scale 0.01
 ```

-You can deactivate 2d_tracker or kalman filter according to your use case.
-Regarding original [FoundationPose](https://github.com/030422Lee/FoundationPose_manual) parameters, checkout https://github.com/NVlabs/FoundationPose/issues/44#issuecomment-2048141043 if you have further problems or get unexpected results.
+Use `force_apply_color` and `apply_color` to select a color for the mesh.
+Regarding other original [FoundationPose](https://github.com/030422Lee/FoundationPose_manual) parameters, checkout https://github.com/NVlabs/FoundationPose/issues/44#issuecomment-2048141043 if you have further problems or get unexpected results.
+Use `-h` to see the usages of the parameters.